eco619/engineering-docs/engineering-principles/change-management-standard.md

     ↓
 Implementation
     ↓
-Verification
-    ↓
 Integration
     ↓
-Documentation
+Implementation Verification
     ↓
+Baseline Testing
+    ↓
 Continuous Evolution
 ```

+Documentation occurs throughout the engineering lifecycle and should preserve the engineering decisions, validation results, implementation findings, verification results, testing results, and architectural evolution produced during each applicable phase.

 The lifecycle describes the progression of the engineering work being
 performed.
 Change-management records should identify the component,
 responsibility, or platform to which a lifecycle phase applies.

-For an established platform or a previously validated component being
-incorporated during Implementation, change management should generally
+For an established platform or a previously validated component progressing through the engineering lifecycle, change management should generally include:
-include:

 -   Identify the engineering need or defect.
 -   Identify the component, responsibility, or platform affected.
--   Determine whether the issue concerns architecture, core
-    responsibility, or the current Implementation boundary.
+-   Determine whether the issue concerns architecture, core responsibility, an implementation boundary, integration, verification, testing, or another applicable engineering   boundary.
 -   Evaluate broader engineering impact.
 -   Review alternatives when appropriate.
 -   Preserve previously validated responsibilities unless engineering
     evidence demonstrates that they require change.
 -   Make the narrowest appropriate correction.
 -   Perform applicable retesting.
--   Continue the current Implementation work when the correction does
-    not alter the established core responsibility.
+-   Continue the applicable engineering work when the correction does not alter the established core responsibility.
 -   Perform additional lifecycle work when a change materially affects
     architecture or responsibility.
 -   Update engineering documentation when the engineering baseline